-Financial Year Special Resolution passed 2018-19 1) Reappointment of Mr. Shyamal S. Joshi for further period of 5(five) years as an Independent Director.
-2) Approval of Remuneration of Mr. Kiran B. Vadodaria - Non Executive Director.
-3) Approval to Loan, Guarantee, Security etc. under section 185 of the Companies Act, 2013.
-2019-20 1) To approve continuation of Directorship of Mr. Dilip D Patel as Non Executive Director in terms of Regulation 17(1A) of SEBI (LODR) Regulations 2) To reappoint Ms. Foram B Mehta as Independent Director for Second Term of 5 (five) years.
-3) To approve remuneration of Mr. Kiran B. Vadodaria in terms of regulation 17(6)(ea) of the SEBI (LODR) Regulations.
-2020-21 1) To reappoint Mr. Manoj B. Vadodaria as the Chairman & Managing Director.
-2) Change in Terms of Appointment of Mr. Kiran B. Vadodaria as Non Executive Director.
+Financial Year Special Resolution passed 2019-20 1) To approve continuation of Directorship of Mr. Dilip D. Patel as Non-Executive Director in terms of Regulation 17(1A) of SEBI (LODR) Regulations 2) To reappoint Ms. Foram B. Mehta as Independent Director for Second Term of 5 (five) years.
+3) To approve remuneration of Mr. Kiran B. Vadodaria in terms of regulation 17(6)(ea) of the SEBI (LODR) Regulations 2020-21 1) To reappoint Mr. Manoj B. Vadodaria as the Chairman & Managing Director.
+2) Change in Terms of Appointment of Mr. Kiran B. Vadodaria as Non-Executive Director.
+2021-22 1) To appoint Mr. Revant A. Bhatt (DIN: 09197805) as a Non-Executive Independent Director of the Company;

 - 9.3.
-Details of special resolutions passed through postal ballot, the persons who conducted the postal ballot exercise, details of the voting pattern and procedure of postal ballot: No special resolutions were required to be passed through postal ballot last year. - 9.4 Details of special resolution proposed to be conducted through Postal Ballot: None of the Businesses proposed to be transacted at the ensuing 32nd Annual General Meeting requires passing of a special resolution through postal ballot.
+Details of special resolutions passed through postal ballot, the persons who conducted the postal ballot exercise, details of the voting pattern and procedure of postal ballot: No special resolutions were required to be passed through postal ballot last year. - 9.4 Details of special resolution proposed to be conducted through Postal Ballot: None of the Businesses proposed to be transacted at the ensuing 33rd Annual General Meeting requires passing of a special resolution through postal ballot.